themue/site.themue.dev/content/career/index.md

 - Management of sub-contractors for the development
 - Member of the sub-project *data management and meta data*
 - Requirements engineering and software quality assurance
-- Used technologies: Java EE, TopLink, Oracle, WebSphere, Rational Rose, Rational ClearCase
+- Technologies: Java EE, TopLink, Oracle, WebSphere, Rational Rose, Rational ClearCase

 ### 2001---2003 :: Development Director / OpenKnowledge / Oldenburg